modularml/mojo/docs/faq.md

 Plus, if you're using the [Mojo Playground](https://playground.modular.com), that VM environment is not set up for stable performance evaluation.
-Modular has a separate matmul implementation written in Mojo (and used by the [Modular AI Engine](/engine)) that is not available with this release, but you can read about it in [this blog post](https://www.modular.com/blog/the-worlds-fastest-unified-matrix-multiplication).
+Modular has a separate matmul implementation written in Mojo (and used by the [Modular MAX Engine](/engine)) that is not available with this release, but you can read about it in [this blog post](https://www.modular.com/blog/the-worlds-fastest-unified-matrix-multiplication).